Table of contents

 Configure the Trend Micro scanner group

 1. In the SAP WinGUI, run the VSCANGROUP transaction.
-In Edit mode, click New Entries.
+In edit mode, click New Entries.

 VSCAN group